 The Award for Excellence in Faculty Outreach recognizes the engagement of its exemplary faculty members, and demonstrates the tremendous impact Outreach has on our community, state and nation.
 The bios and accomplishments of our recent recipients are provided below.
 Here, you can read about their engaged scholarship and dedication to improving the quality of life for all citizens.
 Their outreach includes technical assistance supporting Alabama industry; a national educational institute for persons with disabilities; application of innovative alternative energy technologies; support for government agencies and officials; and innovative teaching techniques for local schools.
 These are a few examples of the extraordinary contributions of Auburn faculty to society through the university's outreach mission.

-Nominations should be submitted electronically as a PDF file in the format outlined in the call for nominations.
-Deadline for receipt of nominations is Monday, March 3, 2014, at 4:00 p.m.
-See the Call for Nominations for details.
+Nominations should be submitted electronically to email@example.com as a PDF file in the format outlined in the Call for Nominations.
+Deadline for receipt of nominations is Monday, March 2, 2015, at 4:00 p.m.

 Please share this information and accompanying criteria with faculty in your area.